dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerContainer.ts' line:15 %}

-Finally, update the `render` method to remove the previous, hard-coded widgets and replace that will code that will dynamically generate `Worker`s based on the `workerData` property:
+Finally, update the `render` method to remove the previous, hard-coded widgets and replace that with code to dynamically generate `Worker`s based on the `workerData` property:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerContainer.ts' lines:16-29 %}

 Refactoring the application has made the `WorkerContainer` more flexible than the initial implementation.
-This is because it is no longer responsible for determining where its data comes from.
+This is because it is no longer responsible for determining its data source.
 It can receive data from any external provider, such as the `App` class or a data store, and renders it.

 ## Summary
 In this tutorial, we have created and styled widgets within Dojo 2.
 Widgets are classes that derive from `WidgetBase<WidgetProperties>`.
 This base class provides the basic functionality for generating visual components in a Dojo 2 application.
 By overriding the `render` method, a widget can generate the virtual DOM nodes that control how it is rendered.